Sloan-Crawford/react-meme-generator/README.md

 # React Meme Generator

-Have fun with this dynamic meme generator built with React.js.
+Have fun with this dynamic meme generator built with React.js and Typescript.

 **Key features**: